Telluride Neuromorphic Cognition Engineering Workshop

 Applicants should be at the level of graduate students or above (i.e. postdoctoral fellows, faculty, research and engineering staff and the equivalent positions in industry and national laboratories).
 We actively encourage women and minority candidates to apply.

-Anyone interested in proposing specific projects should contact the appropriate topic leaders directly.
+Anyone interested in proposing or discussing specific projects should contact the appropriate topic leaders directly.

-* One page summary of background and interests relevant to the workshop.
+- One page summary of background and interests relevant to the workshop, including possible ideas for workshop projects

 Applicants will be notified by e-mail.